 The General Data Protection Regulation (GDPR)

 On May 25, 2018, The General Data Protection Regulation (GDPR) came into effect .
 It replaced the previous Data Protection Act in the UK.
 Please be assured that all your data is stored and processed according to the new GDPR regulations.

 I have a Masters in Integrative Counselling and Psychotherapy from The University of Roehampton; a CPCAB certificate in Therapeutic Counselling Skills; and meet the standards required to be listed on the BACP Register of counsellors and psychotherapists.

-In addition I have undertaken further CPD training in: working with fear; steering clients through new and developing traumas; CBT; working with anxiety, guilt and shame; the impact of anxious attachment; working with obsessive-compulsive disorder; working with addiction; The Foundation for Infant Loss accredited training; body dysmorphic disorder; trauma and the body; child sexual abuse: hope for healing; Dissociation and DID: the fundamentals; structural dissociation; goals in psychotherapy; disability equality; safeguarding adults from abuse; meeting partners needs; sex, arousal and ageing; dealing with affairs; communication and difference; and couples in conflict, and the use of attachment theory when working with couples.
+In addition I have undertaken further CPD training in: working with fear; steering clients through new and developing traumas; CBT; working with anxiety, guilt and shame; the impact of anxious attachment; working with obsessive-compulsive disorder; working with addiction; working with anger problems; The Foundation for Infant Loss accredited training; body dysmorphic disorder; trauma and the body; child sexual abuse: hope for healing; Dissociation and DID: the fundamentals; structural dissociation; goals in psychotherapy; disability equality; safeguarding adults from abuse; meeting partners needs; sex, arousal and ageing; dealing with affairs; communication and difference; and couples in conflict, and the use of attachment theory when working with couples.